ansys/pyrocky/doc/source/index.rst

 PyRocky
 #######

-PyRocky is a Python client library to create, run and post-processing particle dynamics simulations using `Ansys Rocky <https://www.ansys.com/products/fluids/ansys-rocky>`_, the most powerful DEM (discrete element method) software in the market.
+PyRocky is a Python client library to create, run, and postprocess particle dynamics simulations using `Ansys Rocky <https://www.ansys.com/products/fluids/ansys-rocky>`_, the most powerful DEM (discrete element method) software in the market.